coffee2code/always-allow-admin-comments/README.md

 A plugin for WordPress that allows an admin user (when logged in) to always be able to comment on a post, even if comments are closed for the post.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/always-allow-admin-comments/

 ## Installation